z3nnn/nuctrack_test_r2/README.md

 To process a single folder:

 1. Open Fiji and launch **Plugins → Tracking → NucTrack**
 2. Check the tooltips!
-If something is not clear they have useful information
+If you dont understand something they have useful information
-3. In the plugin window load the following files
+3. In the plugin window load the following files for a folder, for example `Mic10ctrl_0`
 4. Load the reference object segmented file, in this case `segmito.tif` using its Browse button
 5. Load the tracked object tracking file, in this case `tracks.mdf` using its Browse button
 6. Set the output folder to a folder of your choice